michaelbuenaventura/DH150-W2020/assignment6/README.md

 ## Environment
 ### Goal Barriers
 * He is very traditional with his methods.
-He is not super tech-savvy and sometimes likes disrtibuting paper-surveys.
+He is not super tech-savvy and sometimes likes disrtibuting paper surveys.
-* PROGESS LINE-------------------------------------------------
+* He is conservative when it comes to trying new methods and prefers "tried and true" processes.
+* He is a very hands-off worker and works more as a task manager than a researcher.
 ### Goal Facilitators
-* She talks in-depth with associate researchers about the best methods and tools.
-* She is quite tech-savvy, as she grew up a frequent cell-phone and computer user.
+* He is well-funded by both grants and Duke University, so he has access to various applications and resources
+* He is well respected among his colleagues, and what he says goes in his lab.
 ## Quote
+"Can you code that stack of surveys into Excel for me?"
 ## Empathy Map